gokulkrishh/how-it-works/src/pages/javascript/promise.all.md

       Promise.resolve(promise)
         .then(item => {
           counter += 1; // Update counter
-          result.splice(index, 1, item); // To update the item in result array in the same order as it comes
+          result[index] = item; // To update the item in result array in the same order as it comes

           /* If counter is equal to promises.length then all promises are fulfilled */ if (counter === promises.length) {